Kempen, Rhineland (Germany) -

 Since then, the requirements on Geosoftware regarding the transformation of geodata of the real estate cadastre have increased.

 For this purpose almost all federal states provide highly accurate, close-meshed NTv2 files.

-For a current quality analysis and in collaboration with the engineering office KilletSoft the biggest German network operator Westnetz GmbH has again conducted comparative calculations with TRANSDAT / GeoDLL.
+For a current quality analysis and in collaboration with the engineering office KilletSoft the biggest German network operator Westnetz GmbH has again conducted comparative calculations with TRANSDATpro / GeoDLL.
 The NTv2 file used for the quality analysis has been compiled by Westnetz for the conversion of all inventory data with spatial reference.
 The NTv2 file allows Coordinate Transformation with cadastral accuracy on the basis of official solutions in the area of the old German federal states (without Berlin).
-The NTv2 file contains 64 sub and sub-sub grids with over 7 million data lines in total.
-For testing purposes a coordinate file with a grid of 4,328,291 points for transformations from Gauß-Krueger/DHDN90 to UTM/ETRS89 has been generated.
+The NTv2 file contains 64 grids with over 7 million data lines in total.
+For testing purposes a coordinate file with a grid of 4,328,291 points for transformations from Gauß-Krueger / DHDN90 to UTM / ETRS89 has been generated.
 FME (Feature Manipulation Engine by the Canadian company Save Software) was used as reference software for comparative calculations and quality assurance measures.

-Based on comparative calculations of 4.3 million coordinates with TRANSDAT / GeoDLL and the reference software, the quality could be tested in terms of the following criteria:
+Based on comparative calculations of 4.3 million coordinates with TRANSDATpro / GeoDLL and the reference software, the quality could be tested in terms of the following criteria:

-More than 4.3 million points were transformed with TRANSDAT / GeoDLL and the reference software from Gauß-Krueger/DHDN90 to UTM/ETRS89, and then compared afterwards.
-There were no deviations bigger than one millimeter.
-Such minor deviations (0-1mm) are tied to mathematic tolerances and internal rounding of the used software.
+More than 4.3 million points were transformed with TRANSDATpro / GeoDLL and the reference software from Gauß-Krueger / DHDN90 to UTM / ETRS89, and then compared afterwards.
+There were only very rarely deviations of more than one millimeter.
+Such small deviations (0-1mm) are due to mathematical tolerances and internal rounding in the software under test and in the reference software.

 Identity of forward and backward calculations